Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 Core Web Vitals Optimization Without Google Analytics

-Google Analytics has been the default choice for tracking website performance for over a decade.
-But with growing privacy regulations, GDPR concerns, and a genuine desire to respect user data, many site owners are ditching GA entirely.
-The question then becomes: how do you measure and optimize Core Web Vitals without Google Analytics?
+Google Analytics has been the default performance stack for over a decade.
+But with GDPR enforcement tightening, cookie consent fatigue spreading, and site owners genuinely rethinking what they actually need to collect — many are cutting GA entirely.
+Which leaves a real question: how do you measure and optimize Core Web Vitals without it?

 Website performance analytics dashboard showing Core Web Vitals metrics without Google Analytics